 Dunlop Dimebag Signature Wah Crybaby Pedal

-The Dimebag has earned its place on this list not just because of its blasé name and wicked camo coat.
+The Dimebag has earned its place on this list not just because of it's name and wicked camo coat.
 It’s here because it is a true performer’s pedal.
 It was created to be on stage in front of thousands, and melt faces with wicked wah sounds.